RJW20/flappy-bird-ai-NEAT/README.md

 Every frame the bird can either jump or not jump.

 ### Neural Network Structure:
-There are 4 input nodes, 1 output node with sigmoid activation (activation > 0.5 => jump, otherwise don't jump) and no hidden layers.
+The algorithm starts off with networks with 4 input nodes, 1 bias node and 1 output node with sigmoid activation (activation > 0.5 => jump, otherwise don't jump).
+There is also only one random connection.

 ### Fitness Function:
 The number of frames the bird has been alive for.